Sitecore-Community/Sitecore-Mvc-Contrib/README.md

 # Sitecore.Mvc.Contrib

-This project extends the basse MVC functionality introduced in Sitecore 6.6, providing a set of common classes and helpers that you may need while using Sitecore MVC.
+This project extends the base MVC functionality introduced in Sitecore 6.6, providing a set of common classes and helpers that you may need while using Sitecore MVC.

 ## Requirements